ucsdlib/libcarp-data-notes/lecture-notes/02-shell-mining.md

 * this saves the subsetted data to the file
 * however if we look at this file (look), it contains every instance of 'revolution' including as a single word or as part of other words such as 'revolutionary'
-* dependin on your objectives this is useful or not
+* depending on your objectives this is useful or not
 * `grep` provides the `w` flag so we can look for whole words - greater precision in our search

 ```bash